 The principle of constructionism assumes that the learning process is addressed as creativity in organizing and connecting experience and knowledge to form a whole.
 In this creative act, the student is the subject giving meaning.
 Mistakes as part of learning activities can produce new experiences and knowledge.
 Because in the learning process, the teacher should not "patronize" but adaptively try to understand the way of thinking of students.
 The teacher controls, develops, and even changes the form of the teaching and learning process.
 Teachers can often face new problems.
-Therefore, teachers also need to learn, and develop creativity in line with the uniqueness of students' subjects, learning 1 ents, and learning and the principles of motivation in learning.
+Therefore, teachers also need to learn, and develop creativity in line with the uniqueness of students' subjects, learning events, and learning contexts, even if there are various forms of development.
+KBM is also designed by following the principles of teaching and learning and the principles of motivation in learning.
 Teaching and learning is an active activity of students in building meaning or understanding.
 Thus, teachers need to encourage students to use their authority in building ideas.
 The responsibility for learning rests with the student, but the teacher is responsible for creating situations that encourage student initiative, motivation, and responsibility for lifelong learning.